0cjs/8bitdev/src/clic/objects.md

 Floating point values always consist of an 8-bit exponent in the first byte, followed by however many bytes of mantissa.
-Negative and positive numbers are separate heapdata formats; keeping the mantissa's sign separate from the mantissa itself makes calculations easier.
+Negative and positive numbers are separate obdata formats; keeping the mantissa's sign separate from the mantissa itself makes calculations easier.
 The sign can be determined from the high bit (bit 7) of the format ID.